Olive Garden Minestrone Soup (Stove/Slow Cooker/Instant Pot)

 Black pot full of vegetables for minestrone soup.

-• Don’t cut corners.
+• Don’t cut corners when making soup recipes.
 Make sure to use high quality vegetable stock or the end result will suffer.
 Our Instant Pot Bone Broth would also work, if you’re not concerned with keeping this soup recipe vegan.

 • Vegetables – dice up the veggie’s as close in size as possible for even cooking.
 Fresh spinach works best.
 Frozen spinach will turn to mush.